 If in the professional judgment of the prescriber a determination is made which necessitates therapy with modafinil (Provigil®) or armodafinil (Nuvigil®) and a sedative hypnotic, the pharmacist may override this edit.
 After consultation with the prescriber to verify the necessity of both agents, the pharmacist must document on the hardcopy prescription the prescriber’s reason for concurrent therapy.
 The reason for service code, professional service code and result of service code used in submitting the claim must also be documented on the hardcopy prescription or in the pharmacy’ electronic recordkeeping system.

+Agalsidase Beta (Fabrazyme®)

+Pharmacy claims for agalsidase beta (Fabrazyme®) require a diagnosis code for reimbursement.